alok/analysis/README.md

 After this, `book/_site/` contains the project's web page.
 This can be served as a webpage by executing `python3 serve.py`

+Note: `./build-web.sh` runs `scripts/prepare-verso-deps.sh` to patch Verso-related dependencies for Lean v4.27.0-rc1.
+If you build in `book/` directly, run the script once after `lake update`.

 ### Updating the Lean/Mathlib version

 Because this project uses a deprecated method to conditionally require `doc-gen4`